Learn about evening dance parties, movies, car shows, opera and more that meeting attendees can enjoy in Orlando — for free.

 Don’t let your attendees come to Orlando without snagging selfies in front of The Wheel at ICON Park® on International Drive.
 Fortunately, doing so won’t cost a cent thanks to free admission and parking at the entertainment, dining and shopping complex.

 Your group can also watch The Wheel’s nightly lighting on the central green, which is a great place to kick back and relax after exploring the International Drive area.
-ICON Park’s other attractions include Madame Tussauds Orlando, SEA LIFE Orlando Aquarium, Arcade City Orlando, 7D Dark Ride Adventure and more, all down the street from the Orange County Convention Center.
+ICON Park’s other attractions include Madame Tussauds Orlando, SEA LIFE Orlando Aquarium, In the Game ICON Park, 7D Dark Ride Adventure and more, all down the street from the Orange County Convention Center.

 Old Town Car Cruises